neuroscout/pyNS/docs/source/analyses.rst

 Creating new analyses
 ----------------------

-You can use the `create_analysis` function to create a new `Analysis` object corresponding to a new analysis you just created.
+You can use the :meth:`pyns.endpoints.analyses.create_analysis` function to create a new :class:`pyns.endpoints.Analysis` object corresponding to a new analysis you just created.
-This function makes it easy to create an analysis, by allowing you to specify your predictors, dataset, and other attributes of the analysis by name.
+This function mak`es it easy to create an analysis, by allowing you to specify your predictors, dataset, and other attributes of the analysis by name.

 ::